Alan Journet, Co-facilitator, Southern Oregon Climate Action Now

 - From extraction by fracking (hydraulic fracturing in shale deposits) through processing and transmission, leakage (fugitive emissions) occurs.

-- Studies of leakage over the years reveal that this leakage is either close to that critical 2.8% value or above it, meaning fossil gas is potentially as bad as coal.
+- Numerous studies of leakage over the last decade reveal that this leakage is either close to that critical 2.8% value or above it, meaning fossil gas is potentially as bad as coal.

 For a more complete discussion of the drawbacks to fossil (natural) gas visit: Fossil Gas – A Bridge to Nowhere.

-- RNG as Synthetic Gas can be produced by an energy intensive process (electrolysis) that splits water (H2O) into Hydrogen (H2) and Oxygen (O2).
+Synthetic Gas can be produced by an energy intensive process (electrolysis) that splits water (H2O) into Hydrogen (H2) and Oxygen (O2).
 The Hydrogen can be used directly as a fuel, or then inserted into Carbon dioxide (CO2) with Oxygen released as a by-product to produce methane (CH4).
 Unfortunately, “The energy value of the hydrogen produced is about 80% of the energy used to split the water molecule…” in the first place (https://www.carboncommentary.com/blog/2017/7/5/hydrogen-made-by-the-electrolysis-of-water-is-now-cost-competitive-and-gives-us-another-building-block-for-the-low-carbon-economy).
 This means using fossil fuel to generate Hydrogen releases more greenhouse gases than would be used by just using those fossil fuels directly as an energy source.
-The catch to this process, then, is that to be effective, the energy used to manufacture the synthetic methane must be a renewable energy source otherwise substantial greenhouse gas emissions will inevitably result.
+To be an effective climate response, the energy used to manufacture the synthetic methane must be a renewable energy source otherwise substantial greenhouse gas emissions will inevitably result.
 Using fossil fuel to generate Hydrogen would undermine or even negate subsequent transmission and combustion benefits.

 In addition, unlike the process of fracking which results in fugitive emissions (leakage) of methane that potentially negates the combustion benefits of fossil gas versus coal and oil, the manufacture of RNG should not result in the release (leakage) of methane since it necessarily is sealed to exclude oxygen.
 However, to reach an end-use the RNG must still be piped under pressure, during which leakage can and will occur.

-Availability: The production of RNG relies either on the availability of an abundance of renewable energy to drive the manufacture of synthetic product, or an abundant supply of landfills and CAFOs to produce biogas.
+Availability: The production of RNG relies either on the availability of an abundance of renewable energy to drive the manufacture of the gas, or an abundant supply of landfills and CAFOs to produce biogas.
 While the abundant supply of renewable energy – especially during non-peak usage times, may arrive, we are not yet there.
-Meanwhile, the need for abundant landfills or CAFO operations means that providing our energy need will promote either considerably increased consumption and waste production resulting in landfill proliferation or increasing meat and dairy consumption and the need for CAFOs.
-Clearly, both methods of increasing Biogas RNG production should be avoided.
+Meanwhile, the need for abundant landfills or CAFO operations means that providing our energy need will promote either considerably increased consumption and waste production resulting in landfill proliferation or increasing meat and dairy consumption and the need for more CAFOs.
+Clearly, both methods of increasing Biogas RNG production are undesirable and should be avoided.

 The result of these limitations is that RNG will likely be in limited supply.
-Although the number of production facilities has grown three-fold over recent years, the expectation is that in the foreseeable future RNG will still only supply 4 – 7% of current fossil gas usage (https://www.greenbiz.com/article/7-things-know-about-renewable-natural-gas).
-The consequence is that over 90% of gas needs will still be fossil gas and means that our energy economy will continue to rely on fossil gas into that foreseeable future.
+Although the number of production facilities has grown three-fold over recent years, in 2020 the World Resources Institute indicated that in the foreseeable future RNG will still only supply 4 – 7% of current fossil gas usage.
+A 2020 Natural Resources Defense Council (NRDC) Issue Brief similarly concluded: “biogas and synthetic gas from ecologically sound sources may be able to replace only roughly 3 to 7 percent of today’s gas use, at projected costs that are many times the current price for fossil gas.”
+Meanwhile, in 2018 the Oregon Department of Energy undertook reported the potential for RNG in the state and concluded that with the technological maximum production it could replace 22% of current fossil gas use.
+The consequence is that over 90% of gas needs will likely still be fossil gas and means that our energy economy will continue to rely on fossil gas into that foreseeable future.
+The fossil gas corporate strategy seems to involve promoting the illusion that RNG can replace a substantial proportion of our gas usage.
+Then, when this fails to materialize, and we have an infrastructure and end usage that relies on gas, fracked fossil gas will be required to make up the difference.
 Regrettably, as we know, our timeline for action is short, requiring that we reach net zero emissions by 2050.
-Since fossil gas infrastructure has an anticipated lifespan of many decades, (e.g., 50 years – WILLIAMS TRANSCO CENTRAL PENN LINE SOUTH: A CITIZEN’S GUIDE) the strategy adopted by California, Washington and, apparently, Oregon of promoting RNG means either we are locked into the continued use of fracked fossil gas beyond that deadline making achievement of net zero emissions an impossibility or the gas providers will find themselves with pipelines as stranded assets.
+Fossil gas infrastructure has an anticipated lifespan of many decades.
+The average age of each mile of Fossil (Natural) Gas Transmission Pipelines is 50 years while for Fossil Gas distribution pipelines, this value is 40 years (https://www.pstrust.org/wp-content/uploads/2015/12/Weimer-Old-Pipes.pdf).
+Meanwhile, Enbridge claims pipelines have an indefinite lifespan (https://www.enbridge.com/stories/2016/september/line-5-segment-well-built-well-maintained-pipeline).
+The result is that the strategy adopted by California, Washington and, apparently, Oregon of promoting RNG means either we are locked into the continued use of fracked fossil gas beyond that net zero deadline, making achievement of that requirement an impossibility or the gas utilities will find themselves with pipelines as useless stranded assets as we transition completely away from their product.

 Cost: It is critical to assess the economics of RNG.
 Reports suggest that the current cost of RNG is between two and five times that of fossil gas.
-Monthly domestic gas bills could easily climb fivefold promoting a switch to less expensive energy sources.
-Given this likely outcome, it makes little sense to promote RNG rather than simply focus future energy strategies on the genuinely renewable sources.
+In an RNG energy economy, monthly domestic gas bills could easily climb fivefold promoting a switch to less expensive energy sources.
+Given this likely outcome, it makes little sense to promote RNG rather than simply focus future energy strategies on the inexpensive and genuinely renewable sources.

 Industry Obfuscation: In promoting RNG, the gas industry frequently implies that fossil gas is being replaced by, or can be replaced by, RNG.
 However, as discussed above, the replacement is anticipated to cover only a very small proportion of the fossil gas.
-This reflects the consistent focus on obfuscation gas companies have exhibited.
-For example, when promoting pipelines (such a Pembina promoting the Pacific Connector Pipeline and Jordan Cove LNG export facility) they claim that the combustion of natural gas is cleaner (i.e., producing less carbon dioxide) than coal.
-While correct, this totally ignores the fugitive emissions of methane from extraction through delivery to the end-use of the gas.
+This reflects the consistent focus on obfuscation that fossil gas companies have consistently exhibited.
+For example, when promoting pipelines (such as Pembina’s promoting the Pacific Connector Pipeline and Jordan Cove LNG export facility) they claim that the combustion of natural gas is cleaner (i.e., producing less carbon dioxide) than coal.
+While correct, this totally ignores the fugitive emissions of methane from extraction through delivery to the end-use of the gas discussed above.

-For an extended discussion of these drawbacks, please visit: The Four Fatal Flaws of Renewable Natural Gas.
+For an extended discussion of these drawbacks, please visit: The Four Fatal Flaws of Renewable Natural Gas and The Smoke and Mirrors Defense of RNG.
 Meanwhile, a recent 2020 report revealed: “RNG is not inherently climate friendly.
 Based on consideration of both the source of methane used to produce RNG and the likely alternative fate of that methane, and using reasonable assumptions about likely system methane leakage, it is unlikely that an RNG system could deliver GHG negative, or even zero GHG, energy at scale.”
+Note that this assessment does not account for emissions resulting from the RNG production.

-Although RNG may be useful in some limited situations, it is absolutely not a Renewable energy source like wind, solar, geothermal and wave sources or even hydroelectric energy.
+Although RNG may be useful in some limited situations, the evidence suggests that it is not a Renewable energy source like wind, solar, geothermal and wave sources or even hydroelectric energy.